juhamust/metalsmith-basename/README.md

 # metalsmith-basename

-A [Metalsmith](http://www.metalsmith.io/) plugin that adds the collection files into metadata, making it available for example for [permalinks](https://github.com/segmentio/metalsmith-permalinks)
+A [Metalsmith](http://www.metalsmith.io/) plugin that adds file's basename as a metadate for the file, making it available for example for [permalinks](https://github.com/segmentio/metalsmith-permalinks) and helps to generate files based on it.

 ```shell
 npm i -D metalsmith-basename